amplitude/Amplitude-TypeScript/packages/plugin-session-replay-browser/README.md

 ```

 ## Privacy
-By default, the session recording will mask all inputs, meaning the text in inputs will appear in a session replay as asterisks: `***`.
+By default, the session replay will mask all inputs, meaning the text in inputs will appear in a session replay as asterisks: `***`.
 You may require more specific masking controls based on your use case, so we offer the following controls:

 #### 1. Unmask inputs
-In your application code, add the class `.amp-unmask` to any __input__ whose text you'd like to have unmasked in the recording.
-In the replay of a recorded session, it will be possible to read the exact text entered into an input with this class, the text will not be converted to asterisks.
+In your application code, add the class `.amp-unmask` to any __input__ whose text you'd like to have unmasked in the replay.
+In the session replay, it will be possible to read the exact text entered into an input with this class, the text will not be converted to asterisks.

 #### 2. Mask non-input elements
-In your application code, add the class `.amp-mask` to any __non-input element__ whose text you'd like to have masked from the recording.
+In your application code, add the class `.amp-mask` to any __non-input element__ whose text you'd like to have masked from the replay.
 The text in the element, as well as it's children, will all be converted to asterisks.

 #### 3. Block non-text elements
-In your application code, add the class `.amp-block` to any element you would like to have blocked from the recording.
+In your application code, add the class `.amp-block` to any element you would like to have blocked from the collection of the replay.
 The element will appear in the replay as a placeholder with the same dimensions.